PierreBeaucoral/PierreBeaucoral.github.io/content/project/Climate Finance Estimation/index.md

 ---
 title: "Under the Green Canopy: bringing up to date climate finance determinants analysis with BERT"
 summary: >
   Climate finance is critical for addressing the multifaceted challenges of climate change, encompassing mitigation, adaptation, and environmental sustainability.
-This study aims to analyze the determinants of climate finance allocation across these dimensions and accurately estimate climate finance flows using an advanced machine learning approach.
-Climate Finance BERT (Bidirectional Encoder Representations from Transformers) is employed to classify development finance projects, distinguishing those that contribute to climate mitigation, adaptation, and environmental objectives.
-By examining a comprehensive dataset of development finance projects, this study identifies key factors influencing the allocation of climate finance.
-This work reveals significant patterns in climate finance distribution.
-This research contributes to the growing field of climate finance by offering a robust analytical framework for assessing the determinants of climate finance and proposing a scalable solution for monitoring financial flows aimed at addressing climate change in its entirety.
-The insights gained have important implications for policymakers and stakeholders striving to optimize the allocation of climate finance to support global sustainability and resilience goals.
+This study aims to analyze the determinants of climate finance allocation across these dimensions by getting an accurate estimate climate finance flows using an advanced machine learning approach.

 tags:
 - Ongoing work